McDevon/music-hack/README.md

     python beatreverse.py -s 1 -i 0 files/song.mp3

+## Reversebeats

+Reversebeats reverses the order of the beats in the song, in essence playing it from the end to the beginning, one beat at time:

+usage:

+    python reversebeats.py files/song.mp3

 ## Swing

 Swing is inspired by [swinger.py](https://github.com/echonest/remix/blob/master/tutorial/swinger/swinger.py) script, which relies on libraries that seem to no longer work.
 It attempts to convert 4/4 songs into swingy 6/8 format.
 Currently the script expects a stereo track.